 Life member of Embsay and Bolton Abbey Steam Railway, Member of the Branch Line Society, the Signalling Record Society, the Railway Correspondence and Travel Society, the Inter City Railway Society, the 125 Group and the National Wagon Preservation Group.

 Affiliate member of the Institution of Railway Signal Engineers (IRSE)

 Governor of the Royal National Lifeboat Institution

 Safety Officer (supplementary language school) (forgot the dates!)

-Motorsport Rescue operative: trained in field first aid, emergency rescue, high speed driving, fire fighting, casualty extraction and triage – this was all way back in the 1980s!
+Motorsport Rescue operative: trained in field first aid, emergency rescue, high speed blue light driving, fire fighting, casualty extraction and triage – but this was all way back in the 1980s!